cons0le7/iSH-tools/README.md

 [OpenSSL](http://openssl-library.org)
 [GnuPG](https://gnupg.org)

+## Additional Notes:
+- Tools can take some time to load in the shell environment, wait for them to appear before using.
+Nikto can be used right away.
+- There is currently 1 known issue with the install all option, I will be fixing this ASAP!
+For now, installing the tools from their options in menu still works!

 ## Disclaimer:
 These tools are intended to be used legally and ethically.
 Do not use them against anything that you do not own or do not have permission to use them against.
 I am not responsible for any use or misuse of these tools.